4Ykw/he-ss/README.md

 Ctrl+C or kill all the pids from the main script and dependent ones (use `ps -ef | grep <search>` to find it)

 # Running via crontab
-Before you install a crontab entry to run this, be sure to comment the following lines inside the `he-ss.sh` script (if you are not sure of what you are doing):
+Before you install a crontab entry to run this, be sure to comment the following lines inside the `he_ss.sh` script (if you are not sure of what you are doing):
 ```
 ## Main Tasks
 # 1st dump MongoDB locally (will stop/start your node)